 Historic Contributions to the State (in billions)

-The oil and natural gas industry has provided nearly $10 billion to the state of Wyoming for education, infrastructure, government operations and more over the last six years.
-In 2022 alone, the industry’s contributions equated to approximately $4,678.52 in direct payments to the state for every Wyoming resident – helping keep individual taxpayers’ burdens lower than many other states.
+The oil and natural gas industry has provided more than $11 billion to the state of Wyoming for education, infrastructure, government operations and more over the last six years.
+In 2023 alone, the industry’s contributions equated to approximately $4,143.43 in direct payments to the state for every Wyoming resident – helping keep individual taxpayers’ burdens lower than many other states.

 All data obtained from the State of Wyoming and/or federal agencies.